yyao007/rshell/README.md

  $ make
  $ bin/rshell
 ```

+## Test cases
+The test cases are in the rshell/tests/exec.script.

 ## Limitations
 1. This first version of rshell can't run `cd` command, this feature will be added in future implementation.